jimniels/blog/_site/README.md

 I keep track of tags manually, as I know of no other way currently.
 So, in the folder `/tags` I just need to keep track of what tags I'm using on the site.
 I want to restrict myself for easy search/find.
 Currently, these are the tags in the system:

-- published-articles
+1. published-articles
-- web-design
+2. web-design
-- insights
+3. insights
-- notes
+4. notes
-- tags
-- tips
+5. tips
-- case-study
+6. case-study
-- resources
+7. resources
+8. typography

+published articles

 ## To-Do
 - URL structure /posts/post-name ??
-- Tag pages
+- Tag pages being limited by counts in page footer/all tag index
-- Migrate Scriptogram posts to match these
 - Feed images
+- Update scriptogram theme to point to new blog